UrstrulyBhavana/FlavorFiesta-Food-Ordering-App/README.md

+# FlavorFiesta-Food-Ordering-App

 This Food Ordering App is a single-page application (SPA) built with React using modern web development practices, featuring both functional and class-based components.
 The app offers a seamless user experience for browsing restaurant menus, searching for specific food items, and managing a shopping cart.
 The application leverages Redux for state management, React Router for client-side routing, and uses Tailwind CSS for styling.

-1. Header and Navigation:-
+## Header and Navigation:-

 The Header component is a functional component displaying the app's logo, navigation links (Home, About Us, Contact, Grocery), online/offline status, and a dynamic cart item count using Redux state.
 Users can toggle between login and logout states using a button.

-2. Restaurant List and Search:-
+## Restaurant List and Search:-

 The Body component (functional) fetches restaurant data from an API using the useEffect hook and displays it using the RestaurantCard component.
 Users can search for restaurants or filter top-rated ones.
 The search results are dynamically updated based on the user input.